Connect with us

 Excessive caffeine consumption

-Exposure to harmful radiations or chemicals
+Exposure to harmful radiation or chemicals

 Problem with the uterus or cervix.

-The risk of getting a miscarriage is higher when the lady is over 35years.
+The risk of getting a miscarriage is higher when the lady is over 35 years.

 ALSO, READ 13 Things Unborn Babies Hate In Mom’s Stomach